Skip to Main Content

 Curriculum

-Students take 10 credit hours to complete the graduate minor.
-One core course and two to three elective courses.
+Students take a minimum of 10 credit hours to complete the graduate minor; feasible to complete online.

 Prior to the Autumn 2022 term PUBAFRS 7553 was a 3 credit hour course.
 Students who took PUBAFRS 7553 prior to the Autumn 2022 term may need an additional course to meet the minimum 10 credit hours required to complete the minor.